b-jesch/script.service.gto/README.md

 ## Skintegration:

-Um die TV Highlights des Tages in Confluence zu integrieren, bitte die Hinweise in der README.txt im Ordner integration beachten!
+Um die TV Highlights des Tages in Esturay zu integrieren, bitte die Hinweise in der README.txt im Ordner integration beachten!
 Ansonsten lässt sich das Addon auch als TV-Widget in andere Skins einbinden.
 Dazu benutzt das Addon eine Methode namens "Dynamic List Content".
 Die Integration durch den Skinner erfolgt durch den Aufruf von

-To integrate the TV highlights of the day in Confluence, please follow the instructions in the README.txt in the folder integration!
+To integrate the TV highlights of the day in Estuary, please follow the instructions in the README.txt in the folder integration!
 Otherwise, the addon can be integrated into other skins as a TV Widget too.
 The addon use a method called "Dynamic List Content".
 The integration by the skinner is done by calling:

     <content target="pvr">plugin://script.service.gto?action=getcontent&amp;ts=$INFO[Window(Home).Property(GTO.timestamp)]</content>